 Open Week: I recommend that you download all of the articles and read through a few of them.
 Please also post your personal introductions in the Week 1 discussion forum in Canvas.
 You might also get started on Task #2.
 And you might post your article reflections in Canvas.

 1. Januszewski, A., & Molenda, M. (2008).
-Definition.
-In Educational technology (pp. 1-14).
+Chapter 1: Definition.
+In Educational Technology: A Definition with Commentary (pp. 1-14).
 New York: Lawrence Erlbaum Associates. (see also video interview with Dr. Molenda on his definition of educational technology for AECT: https://www.youtube.com/watch?v=sXSqkcwjCss).

 1. Branch, R. M., & Merrill, M. D. (2012).
 Characteristics of instructional design models.
 In R. A. Reiser & J. V. Dempsey (Eds.), Trends and issues in instructional design and technology (3rd ed.) (pp. 8-16).
 Boston, MA: Pearson Education, Inc.

 2. Willis, J. (2011).
 The cultures of contemporary instructional design scholarship, part one: Developments based on behavioral and cognitive science foundations.
 Educational Technology, 51(1), 3-20.

 3. Dick, W., Carey, L., & Carey, J. O. (2001).
 The systematic design of instruction (5th ed.) (pp. 2-14).
 New York: Longman.

 4. Morrison, G. R., Ross, S. M., & Kemp, J. E. (2007).
 Introduction to the instructional design process.
 Designing effective instruction.
 (5th ed.) (pp. xviii-26).
 Hoboken, NJ: John Wiley & Sons.

 5. Zemke, R., & Rossett, A. (2002).
 A hard look at ISD.
 Training, 39(2), 26-34.